Adam Gibbons

-Adam C. Gibbons has served on the Board of Directors of the Rasmuson Foundation since 2005.
+Adam C. Gibbons has served on the board of directors of the Rasmuson Foundation since 2005.
+In 2021, he became board chair.
 He is an investment professional with Latash Inc., an Anchorage, Alaska-based family office that provides investment advisory and consulting services to the Rasmuson Foundation and the Rasmuson family.
-Prior to joining Latash, Mr. Gibbons was an associate in JPMorgan’s real estate investment banking group and JPMorgan’s mergers & acquisitions group from 1999 to 2002.
-Prior to that time, Mr. Gibbons was a corporate associate in the New York law firm, Battle Fowler LLP (now Paul Hastings Janofsky & Walker LLP), from 1994 to 1999.
-At JPMorgan and Battle Fowler, Mr. Gibbons focused on advising public and private clients in their mergers and acquisitions and capital raising activities.
+Prior to joining Latash, Adam was an associate in JPMorgan’s real estate investment banking group and JPMorgan’s mergers & acquisitions group from 1999 to 2002.
+Before that, he was a corporate associate in the New York law firm, Battle Fowler LLP (now Paul Hastings Janofsky & Walker LLP), from 1994 to 1999.
+At JPMorgan and Battle Fowler, Adam focused on advising public and private clients in their mergers and acquisitions and capital raising activities.

-Mr. Gibbons received a J.D. degree from the University of Pennsylvania Law School in 1994 and an A.B. degree, magna cum laude, from Bowdoin College in 1991.
+Adam serves as a trustee for The Nature Conservancy in Alaska and previously served on the Family Philanthropy Committee of the Council on Foundations.
+He received a Juris Doctor from the University of Pennsylvania Law School in 1994 and an Artium Baccalaureatus (A.B.), magna cum laude, from Bowdoin College in 1991.
 He is admitted to the Bar in the State of New York.
-He lives in Bronxville, NY, with his wife, Ingrid, and their two children, Tomas and Matias.
+Adam and his wife, Ingrid, have two children, Tomas and Matias.

 Contributions